jcreech72/streaming-02-multiple-processes/README.md

 In general, we're successful and six new records get inserted.

 ## Second Run
+Changed the time to 3 - deleted table, created the table.
+The first process ran several times and eventually deadlocked the database.

 For the second run, modify the task_duration to make each task take 3 seconds.
 Run it again.
 With the longer tasks, we now get into trouble - one process will have the database open and be working on it - then when another process tries to do the same, it can't and we end up with an error.

 ## Document Results After Each Run